Rithviknathan21/resume-ats-checker/README.md

 And provides:
 - 📊 Match percentage
 - ❌ Missing keywords
-- 💡 Suggestions for improvement
+- 💡 Suggestions for improvements

 ---